Chinese Nobel author trades pen for brush

 Gao’s literary oeuvre, which also includes “One Man’s Bible” and numerous stage plays, has won him global acclaim.
 In his native China, however, his works were banned in 1989 after a play, “Escape”, explicitly addressed the Tiananmen Square crackdown.

-He said his two artistic endeavours have been part of his life since he was a child, although as an adult he keeps a distance between them.
+He said his two artistic endeavors have been part of his life since he was a child, although as an adult he keeps a distance between them.

 ”For my tenth birthday my uncle gave me a notebook that was just white pages, no grid and no lines,“ Gao said. ”At that time I used it for both writing and drawing.